Policy Number: HR-18

 Operational Status is defined as the categorization of the situation giving rise to the Suspension of Operations in terms of the degree of severity, which in turn may affect the activation and work requirements of Essential Personnel.
-The categories are defined in the University’s Emergency Preparedness Plan [PDF].
+The categories are defined in the Academy’s Emergency Preparedness Plan.

-Suspension of Operations is defined as the decision of the Senior Vice President, Student Life and Administrative Services (SVP of SLAS) or his or her designee to suspend Drexel University College of Medicine operations in whole or in part and may include Drexel University College of Medicine closure and/or Class Cancellation.
+Suspension of Operations is defined as the decision of the President or his or her designee to suspend operations in whole or in part and may include closure and/or cancellation of events.

 - Identification of Essential Personnel

-- Department Heads are responsible for identifying the Professional Staff Members to be designated as Essential Personnel for their respective organizations.
-This determination is made on the basis of the essential duties of the jobs and the needs of Drexel University College of Medicine.
+- a.
+Department Heads are responsible for identifying the Professional Staff Members to be designated as Essential Personnel for their respective organizations.
+This determination is made on the basis of the essential duties of the jobs and the needs of the Academy.
 The particular Essential Personnel who are activated during a Suspension of Operations will vary depending upon the circumstances and the nature and severity of the event.

-- Department Heads must create and maintain an up-to-date list of Essential Personnel and provide the list upon request by Drexel University College of Medicine senior management and/or the Drexel Emergency Response Team.
+- Department Heads must create and maintain an up-to-date list of Essential Personnel and provide the list upon request by the Academy senior management and/or the Academy Emergency Response Team.
 Department Heads are responsible for notifying the Professional Staff Members who have been identified as Essential Personnel, in writing, that they have received this designation, using the “Essential Personnel Designation Form [PDF].”
 The written notice must describe the duties and responsibilities the Professional Staff Member may have during Suspension of Operations.
 The respective Department Head must also review this policy with their designees.

 - Suspension of Operations and Operational Status

-- Decisions regarding Suspension of Operations and Operational Status will be made by the SVP of SLAS or his or her designee in consultation with other Drexel University College of Medicine leadership as appropriate, necessary and feasible.
+- Decisions regarding Suspension of Operations and Operational Status will be made by the President or his or her designee in consultation with other University leadership as appropriate, necessary and feasible.